Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 There are 73.8 miles between Sonora Pass and Tuolumne Meadows along the Pacific Crest Trail.
 The Sonora Pass is 1043 feet higher than the Tuolumne Meadows.
 But this gross elevation figure does not do justice to the constant ups and downs that virtually all Sierra trails present to their visitors.
 This segment of the trails between Lake Tahoe and Mount Whitney is certainly no exception.

 The terrain between Sonora Pass to Tuolumne Meadows offers a fine range classic long distance high altitude travel options.
 From Sonora Pass you cover the great barren mass of the Leavitt Massif.
-Coming off the South side of Leavitt, you can either follow the Pacific Crest Trail down East, then South through the forests leading back up to Dorthy Lake Pass, or you can continue on South to climb over Big Sam into the pink hued granites of the Emigrant Basin.
+Coming off the South side of Leavitt, you can either follow the Pacific Crest Trail down East, then South through the forests leading back up to granite-bound lakes below Dorothy Lake Pass, or you can continue hiking South to climb over Big Sam into the pink hued granites of the Emigrant Basin.

 Both routes lead to the head of Jack Main Canyon in Yosemite's Northwest backcountry.
-The Pacific Crest and Tahoe to Yosemite trails will only part for one more short section before tracking together into Tuolumne Meadows.
-This is where the Tahoe to Yosemite Trail loops around Tilden Lake, while the Pacific Crest Trail traces its route around Wilmer Lake.
-The Trails rejoin again just to the Southeast, and above, Wilmer Lake.
+Once they join again below Bond Pass in Jack Main Canyon the Pacific Crest and Tahoe to Yosemite trails will only part for one more short section before tracking together into Tuolumne Meadows.
+This exception is where the Tahoe to Yosemite Trail loops around Tilden Lake, while the Pacific Crest Trail traces its route around Wilmer Lake.
+The Trails rejoin again just Southeast above Wilmer Lake.

 The terrain between Jack Main Canyon to Tuolumne Meadows is lovingly described as Yosemite's Washboard.
-The reason for this name comes from the near proximity of each successive high altitude ridge to the next high altitude ridge.
-When you descend from the top of one 9500 foot ridge, you can bounce a rock off the next 9500 foot ridge that you will shortly be climbing.
+The reason for the name comes from the near proximity of high altitude ridge to the next high altitude ridge.
+When you descend from the top of one 9500 foot ridge you can bounce a rock off the next 9500 foot ridge that you will shortly be climbing.
 This section contains the closest set of mountain ridges you will be challenged by between Lake Tahoe and Mount Whitney.
+There is no long walk between mountain passes within this section.
 This section will have you climbing and descending at the highest frequency of the whole trip, until you reach Virginia Canyon.

 From Virginia Canyon you have one low rise before you begin the long, mostly gentle, drop down to the unique culture and stunning beauty that characterizes all of Yosemite's High Sierra Camps, and especially Glen Aulin.